huyenmy239/portfolio/README.md

-# Data Engineer Portfolio
+# Data Engineer

-Welcome to my portfolio!
-Below is an overview of my education, work experience, and projects showcasing my skills and expertise.

----
+I am pursuing a career as a Data Engineer, constantly learning and striving to develop myself to achieve both personal and professional excellence.

 ## Education
 **Posts and Telecommunications Institute of Technology** – Ho Chi Minh City, Viet Nam
 *Bachelor of Engineering in Information Technology (11/2021 – Expected 01/2026)*

----

 ## Work Experience
 ### Data Engineer Internship @ Somewhere
 - **Project 1:** Brief description of the project and its outcome.
 - **Project 2:** Brief description of the project and its outcome.

----

-## 🛠Projects
+## Projects

 ### 1. [E-Commerce Website Development](https://github.com/username/ecommerce-project)
 **Role:** Full-stack Developer